8 Workplace Safety Tips for Employees to be Aware of

 What are Best Practices for Employee Safety?

 Knowledge about how to maintain a safe work environment is the responsibility of every employee.
 Below you will find several recommendations to assist managers and leaders in developing training materials for their staff members to limit the risk of workplace injuries.
-(OSHA) This list is limited and does not encompass all potential scenarios that may be present in a particular work environment.
+This list is limited and does not encompass all potential scenarios that may be present in a particular work environment.
 It is encouraged for every company to have regular meetings with their leaders and staff in order to determine best practices for employee safety in their respective environments.

-- Proper use of tools, equipment, and machinery – Equipment should only be used by staff that has been appropriately trained and has demonstrated competency.
+- Ensure proper use of tools, equipment, and machinery – Equipment should only be used by staff that has been appropriately trained and has demonstrated competency.
 All tools, equipment, and machinery should be inspected and maintained on a regular basis as well as taken out of use if any concerns are noted.

-- Decluttering the workspace – The more items there are in a workspace, the more risk of a tripping hazard causing a work-related injury.
+- Declutter the workspace – The more items there are in a workspace, the more risk of a tripping hazard causing a work-related injury.
 Ensuring proper/adequate walking room as well as maneuverability for employees to complete their workflows can help prevent potentially dangerous situations.

 - Appropriate ergonomic design of workstation – Whether it be a desk or a production line, ensuring that employees are working in the most ergonomically sound position can prevent potential overuse injuries over time.

-- Taking breaks as needed – Allowing appropriate breaks from the work area will allow employees to be more focused on the task at hand as well as less likely to make errors that could potentially lead to injury.
+- Take breaks as needed – Allowing appropriate breaks from the work area will allow employees to be more focused on the task at hand as well as less likely to make errors that could potentially lead to injury.